ssandfu/orb-slam2_ros-periodic-depth-enhancement/README.md

 **ORB-SLAM2 Authors:** [Raul Mur-Artal](http://webdiis.unizar.es/~raulmur/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/), [J. M. M. Montiel](http://webdiis.unizar.es/~josemari/) and [Dorian Galvez-Lopez](http://doriangalvez.com/) ([DBoW2](https://github.com/dorian3d/DBoW2)).
 The original implementation can be found [here](https://github.com/raulmur/ORB_SLAM2.git).

+**CAUTION**
+The following explanations might not be completely accurate anymore!

 # ORB-SLAM2 ROS node
 This is the ROS implementation of the ORB-SLAM2 real-time SLAM library for **Monocular**, **Stereo** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.
 This implementation removes the Pangolin dependency, and the original viewer.
 All data I/O is handled via ROS topics.
 For visualization you can use RViz.
 This repository is maintained by [Lennart Haller](http://lennarthaller.de) on behalf of [appliedAI](http://appliedai.de).
 ## Features